visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 .. figure:: images/xray_raysmesh_400x300.png

+   There are 400x300 rays in this image, corresponding to an x ray image output of 40x30 pixels.

 This render is far less useful.
 Even the imaging planes have been swallowed up, and the input mesh is completely hidden.
 There are two solutions to this problem.
 The first solution is to temporarily run the query with less rays (i.e. lower the image dimensions) until the desired understanding of what the simulated x ray detector is looking at has been achieved, then switch back to the large number of pixels/rays.